Renegade on Kara: The Great Basin Chapter 1 Challenged to a Duel

 “Fine.”

+Roger made his own voice cold.
 “Get your battlecloak and meet me at the tram station.”

+Finally, he had rattled her back.
 “If I’m dueling, then it will be a serious duel, utterly serious.”
 Roger patted his hanging from the back of his chair.
 “What’s wrong?
 Couldn’t make a good one?”

-Anger now filling her voice, “I will make you eat those words.
-Tram station, one hour.”
+Voice filled with anger, she replied, “I will make you eat those words.
+Tram station, one hour,” turned and stormed down the hall.

+What in the hell had he just gotten himself into?
 He didn’t have time for this.
 His last two projects must be getting to him if he let Lynn goad him into a duel.
+Roger opened his closet and pulled out some clothes.
+Unlike most places, the express trams didn’t allow nudity.

 She wasn’t there.

-A smile broke out on his face, and he didn’t even bother to check it.
+His e-reader vibrated.
+He smiled, not bothering to check it.
 It would be the notification of his account being deducted.

+Roger let out a sigh.
+It would be a long trip.
 Dueling was illegal.
 If caught, it would get you suspended for a term and barred from many professions and places.
 Three such incursions would get you tossed out of the University and banned from all other higher learning institutions here on the Kara colony of University and most other Kara colonies.
 Even one complaint could get you suspended for a year and on restrictions when you came back.

 That is, if no one is injured.